uniVocity/univocity-api/README.md

 ```

-The first step is to map a source data store to destination data store, and then map their data entities.
+The first step is to map a source data store to a destination data store, and then map their data entities.

 When establishing a mapping between entities, it is mandatory to define an identifier mapping.
 This mapping must ensure that both source and destination values
 form a unique representation of each record (similarly to primary keys in a database).
 The identifier does not need to be a primary key of a database, and uniVocity